Start9Labs/documentation/site/source/user-manual/connecting/connecting-tor/tor-os/tor-ios.rst

 *Orbot has been released for iOS so it is now possible to run Tor natively on iOS.*

- ..
-Note:: For alternative instructions / the old method, please see :ref:`iOS Limitations<lim-ios>` for details.

 1. Download and install `Orbot from the Apple appstore <https://apps.apple.com/us/app/orbot/id1609461599>`_.
 2. Open Orbot
 3. Select Settings